 The primary focus is the sustainable remediation of real issues that affect biodiversity and society.

-Earth Sustaining Sciences Institute is a centre for biotechnology research and development, IP management, permaculture, rehabilitation and education where the curriculum is focussed on strategic, economic, intergenerationally sustainable environmental solutions.
+Earth Sustaining Sciences Institute is a center for biotechnology research and development, IP management, permaculture, rehabilitation and education where the curriculum is focussed on strategic, economic, intergenerationally sustainable environmental solutions.

-The institute has an eco-societal (combined commercial, environmental, societal) delivery model: Our community prosperity and education initiatives deliver practical over technical intergenerational sustainability over quick cash and fairness in societal equity over outright monopolisation.
+The institute has an ecosocietal (combined commercial, environmental, societal) delivery model: Our community prosperity and education initiatives deliver practical over technical intergenerational sustainability over quick cash and fairness in societal equity over outright monopolization.
 The institute's primary aim is to bring these values and capabilities to resources, mining, agriculture and community rehabilitation providers in a commercially appropriate sustainable manner.

 In addition to teaching the applied sciences, technologies and practices developed by Earth Sustaining Sciences, the institute applies the teachings of Bill Mollison.
-The courses and programmes are designed to cater for all language groups and participant prior knowledge levels.
+The courses and program are designed to cater for all language groups and participant prior knowledge levels.
 The fundamental requisite is willing participants in developmental processes that enable immediate engagement and practical/technical achievement.

-The sustainable environmental management training programme is designed to promote fast tracked skills acquisition and delivery, along with the formation of local community or service entity contracting opportunities to deliver simple and appropriate engineering, construction and operational deliverables in the realms of disturbed lands management and rehabilitation, the treatment and management of water and landscapes, and providing sustainable intergenerational incomes and outcomes.
+The sustainable environmental management training program is designed to promote fast tracked skills acquisition and delivery, along with the formation of local community or service entity contracting opportunities to deliver simple and appropriate engineering, construction and operational deliverables in the realms of disturbed lands management and rehabilitation, the treatment and management of water and landscapes, and providing sustainable intergenerational incomes and outcomes.
 The ultimate goal is minimal harm corporate, commercial and community activity, supported by the application of robust systems.
 A most important position is the unification of stakeholders in a tripartite model, (industry, community and government) to drive and deliver economic, environmental and societal sustainability through the management of issues caused by or contributed to by natural, mining, industrial or agricultural disturbance or effluent.

 High value low cost solution deliveries which have the potential to enable intergenerational local community managed environmental management projects, especially in the areas of mine affected water and mine closure rehabilitation management, can quickly become a reality.